ocastorena/mythic-legends/docs/Mythic_Legends_GDD.md

 Players may cancel a Crafting Job at any time for a full refund of every resource and Gold amount spent to start that job.
 Crafting is server-authoritative: the server verifies the recipe, affordability, unlock state, inventory capacity, queue capacity, cancellation/refund behavior, and result before deducting resources or granting an item.

+Crafting Jobs continue and complete while their owner is offline.
+The server records the job timing and resolves completion on a server tick, player join, or Crafting Station interaction; the output space reserved when the job began remains reserved until the job is completed or cancelled.

+### Combat consumables

+First-release consumables are temporary combat buffs only.
+A player must equip a consumable to a Hotbar slot and activate it in the Arena to consume it.
+Consumables may provide configured combat-stat boosts and their timed effects stack.
+Each consumable definition must provide a duration and configurable stack cap.
+The server validates the selected inventory entry, Arena eligibility, and stack cap; it consumes the item and owns the active-buff and expiry state.
+Production and crafting consumables are not part of the first release.

 ### Gold and duplication

 - Selling duplicate Mythlings is the main early-game source of Gold.
+- Selling is initiated from a selected Inventory-menu entry, not from the Shop.
+The Shop is for purchases and upgrades.
+- Every sellable inventory definition declares its sell eligibility and Gold value in metadata.
+Entries not marked sellable have no Sell action.
+- A player may choose the quantity to sell from a stackable entry.
+An equipped, assigned, or queued entry must be unequipped, unassigned, or cancelled before it can be sold.
+- Mythlings may be sold even when they are the player's last owned copy of that Mythling; there is no automatic final-copy protection.
+- The server validates ownership, sell eligibility, stack quantity, and dependency state, then removes the entry and grants Gold as one atomic transaction.
-- Gold is spent in the shop and as part of Shrine upgrades.
+- Gold is spent in the Shop and as part of Shrine upgrades.
 - Shrine upgrades also require the relevant configured resources.
+- The Shop sells upgrades that increase the maximum slot count of individual inventory tabs.
 - A player must be able to capture a first Mythling without Gold.

 ### Inventory capacity and overflow

-The first-release inventory categories are Gold, Resources, Items, Mythlings, Equipment (weapons and shields), and Crafting Jobs.
-Every inventory category has a configured capacity.
-A player cannot receive an entry when its destination inventory has no available space.
+The first-release inventory tabs are Resources, Items, Mythlings, Equipment (weapons and shields), and Crafting Jobs.
+Each tab has a configured maximum number of inventory slots.
+Resources and stackable Items combine into stacks by type; each metadata definition supplies that stack's maximum quantity.
+Gold is a separate, uncapped balance and does not occupy an inventory slot.
+A player cannot receive an entry when its destination tab has no available slot or compatible stack space.

 - A player at Mythling capacity cannot begin or gain Capture Ring progress.
 The server sends an `InventoryFull` warning that identifies Mythlings as the blocked inventory category.
 - A proximity pickup is not collected when the recipient's relevant inventory is full.
 It remains available according to that pickup's normal despawn and claim rules.